NETHRA408/JavaLearning7x/src/README.md

-# Java programs
-- core java programs
+# java programs
+Author - Nethra

+This Repo contains the source code for the Exercise that we have done in the ATB7x batch

+- Core JAVA
 - OOPs
-- collection framework
+- Collections Framework
-- multi threading
+- Multi Threading
-- design patterns
+- Design Patterns
 - FILE IO
-- other concepts
+- Other misc concepts
+- Exception